Home > Blog > House Sitting France

 Bio wine: If wine affects you badly (headaches, congestion, allergic reactions), look for bio wine at markets and independent shops.
 Lower sulphite content makes a real difference.
 We buy bio wine consistently in France and find it sits considerably better than standard supermarket alternatives.

 Visas: Caro holds a German passport and I have Polish and Australian passports.
 As EU citizens we enter France without any visa considerations.
-Non-EU visitors enter on a Schengen tourist visa allowing 90 days within a 180-day period.
-House sitting is an unpaid exchange and generally falls under tourism rather than work.
+Non-EU visitors enter on a Schengen tourist visa allowing 90 days within a 180-day period, and it's worth checking our digital nomad visa guide if you're hoping to stay longer.
+House sitting is an unpaid exchange and generally falls under tourism rather than work, and knowing what to tell customs when you arrive helps avoid confusion at the border.
 Check our house sitting legal issues guide and current requirements for your specific nationality before travelling.

 If/Then Framework